 People come in all shapes and sizes, it's one of the things that makes us different, makes us special.
-That's why breast implants come in different shapes and sizes too, because not every person will want the same looking breasts after breast enhancement surgery.
+That's why breast implants come in different shapes and sizes too, including the smallest breast implants, because not every person will want the same looking breasts after breast enhancement surgery.
 Some women will prefer a round implant and believe that will provide the results they are looking for; others desire a teardrop-shaped implant and the different appeal that comes from that.

 Either way, the way the breasts look after breast enhancement can be affected quite a bit by the different breast implant shapes.
 That's why it's highly recommended that people who are considering getting implants should discuss the differences with their surgeons before setting their hearts on a particular shape.

 While considering what breast implants are going to be best for you, the shape of the implant is an important decision.
 The two main breast implant shapes are called teardrop and round.
 Since breasts are obviously very different from person to person, implant shapes are a personal choice for each individual.
 Some considerations include:

 - Body type

 - Placement of the implant (either subglandular or under-the-muscle)